crungo-net/treat-dispenser-api/README.md

 Planned features and improvements for future releases:

-- **Treat availability detection:** Use load cells to detect the weight of treats and determine if the dispenser is empty or low.
 - **Camera integration:** Add support for a camera to monitor the dispenser or take photos/videos during dispensing.
 - **Play Mexican jingles:** Play Mexican jingles through speakers for one of my bunnies (one of whom grew up with and loves them).